textadventures/quest/docs/source_code.md

 Open Source
 -----------

-Quest is open-source (like, say, TADS and Inform 7), which means anyone can look at the code, and indeed (within the terms of the [licence agreement](https://github.com/textadventures/quest/blob/master/LICENSE)) make your own version.
+Quest is open-source (unlike, say, TADS and Inform 7), which means anyone can look at the code, and indeed (within the terms of the [licence agreement](https://github.com/textadventures/quest/blob/master/LICENSE)) make your own version.

 An important implication of this is that Quest can survive its authors.
 It will always be possibly for YOU to maintain and update Quest.